akash-eth/Python-Basics-to-Advanced/README.md

-# Basics-of-python
+## Basics-of-python ##
-Basic programs in python.
+1. Basic to Advanced python programs.
-General flow of programming concepts where one can have a overview of basi fundamentals of python.
+2. General flow of programming concepts where one can have a overview of basic fundamentals of python.